 A friend of mine read an immensely popular book that claims to disclose secrets about men every woman should know.
 As I listened to my friend divulge the book's "secrets," I could not help feeling that there isn't anything secret about its "secrets" and that it is little more than commonplace drivel about appeasing emotionally disturbed, controlling, and abusive males who just are not recognized as such.

 Activism & Politics

-Please see below for the attachment, in PDF.
+Please see the attachment below, in Word.